-Here’s our guide to choosing the right alarm for each area within a property.
+Here is our guide to choosing the right alarm for each area within a property.
 The two houses below show rooms that are colour coded to show which sensor types are best suited to each area of a typical property.
-The house on the left shows a layout using multi-sensor fire alarms and the house on the right shows single sensor alarms.

-Contains optical and heat sensor to detect both smoke and heat, so responds to all fire types from fast flaming to slow smouldering providing the best fire reponse.
-As the alarm also intelligently monitors both sensors, the risk of nuisance alarms is virtually eliminated.
+A multi-sensor alarms contains both an optical and heat sensor to detect both smoke and heat.
+As the alarm intelligently monitors both sensors, the risk of nuisance alarms is virtually eliminated.

-Fit Multi-Sensor Alarms in: Hallway, Landing, Living Room, Dining Room, Bedrooms
+Multi-Sensor Alarms should be installed in the Hallway, Landing, Living Room, Dining Room and Bedrooms.

-We recommend the Mains Powered Multi-Sensor Fire Alarm – Ei2110e
+We recommend the Mains Powered Multi-Sensor Fire Alarm – Ei3024

-Alarms containing optical sensors use an infra-red beam to detect smoke.
-They detect smoke from slow, smouldering fires such as electrical fires and are less prone to false alarms from cooking fumes if fitted in the hallway next to kitchens.
+Alarms containing optical sensors use an infra-red beam to detect smoke and are less prone to false alarms from cooking fumes if fitted in the hallway next to kitchens.

-Fit Optical Alarms in: Hallway, Landing, Living Room, Dining Room
+Optical Alarms should be installed in the Hallway, Landing, Living Room, and Dining Room

-We recommend the Mains Powered Optical Smoke Alarm – Ei166e
+We recommend the Mains Powered Optical Smoke Alarm – Ei3016

-We recommend the Mains Powered Heat Alarm – Ei164e
+We recommend the Mains Powered Heat Alarm – Ei3014

 Regardless of the sensor type, alarms should be interconnected throughout a property to ensure all alarms sound in the event of an activation, providing audibility for the occupants.
 By using RadioLINK, alarms can be interconnected wirelessly using Radio Frequency signals to reduce the time and disruption from running cabling between the alarms.